SMEFT at NNLO$+$PS: $Vh$ production: Conclusions

 Notice that in our phenomenological analysis we have focused on the $0$-jet categories of the stage~1.2 simplified template cross sections~(STXS) framework~\cite{Andersen:2016qtm,Berger:2019wnu,Amoroso:2020lgh} for the $Vh$~production processes.
-However, it is important to realise that our {\tt POWHEG-BOX} implementation of the Higgsstrahlungs processes also allows to simulate the different $1$-jet STXS categories with \NLOplusPS~accuracy.
+However, it is important to realise that our {\tt POWHEG-BOX} implementation~\cite{GitLabPowheg} of the Higgsstrahlungs processes also allows to simulate the different $1$-jet STXS categories with \NLOplusPS~accuracy.
 This represents an important improvement compared to the MC~code presented in~\cite{Alioli:2018ljm} or the {\tt SMEFT@NLO} package~\cite{Degrande:2020evl} which are only \LOplusPS~accurate for $1$-jet observables in $Vh$ production.
 Another~novel feature of our implementation of Higgsstrahlung is that it is able to combine production and decay consistently at \NNLOplusPS~including SMEFT effects.
 To our knowledge, this is presently not possible with any other publicly available tool even if one only aims at~\NLOplusPS~precision.
-Finally, the presented squared matrix element library contains all spinor-helicity amplitudes that are needed to obtain~\NNLOplusPS~predictions for Drell-Yan production taking into account the effects of the dimension-six operators~(\ref{eq:operators2}) and~(\ref{eq:operators3}).
+Finally, the presented squared matrix element library~\cite{GitLabAmplitudes} contains all spinor-helicity amplitudes that are needed to obtain~\NNLOplusPS~predictions for Drell-Yan production taking into account the effects of the dimension-six operators~(\ref{eq:operators2}) and~(\ref{eq:operators3}).
 Modifying the code such that one can calculate the SMEFT effects in diboson production at~\NNLOplusPS~due to operators that induce anomalous triple gauge couplings is also relatively straightforward.

 \acknowledgments We thank Fady Bishara, Thomas Gehrmann and Giulia Zanderighi for helpful discussions and communications.
-The research of~LS is partially supported by the International Max Planck Research School~(IMPRS) on ``Elementary Particle Physics'' as well as the Collaborative Research Center SFB1258.
+Useful feedback from Anke Biek{\"o}tter, Jordy de Vries, Alejo~Rossia and Marion~Thomas concerning the first version of this manuscript are also acknowledged.
+The~research of~LS is partially supported by the International Max Planck Research School~(IMPRS) on ``Elementary Particle Physics'' as well as the Collaborative Research Center~SFB1258.

 \begin{appendix}